stevapple/swift-tencent-scf-runtime/CONTRIBUTING.md

 ## Writing a Patch

-A good SwiftAWSLambdaRuntime patch is:
+A good SwiftTencentSCFRuntime patch is:

 1. Concise, and contains as few changes as needed to achieve the end result.
 2. Tested, ensuring that any tests provided failed before the patch and pass after it.